 Built by Colonel Samuel West Peel, this Italianate mansion has been preserved as a museum of authentic interior design.
 Its outdoor museum of historic roses, perennials and native plants was once surrounded by 180 acres of apple trees.

 Crystal Bridges Museum of American Art

-Currently under construction in Bentonville, the museum complex will encompass approximately 100,000 square feet of gallery, library, meeting, and office space, a 250-seat indoor auditorium, areas for outdoor concerts and public events, as well as sculpture gardens and walking trails.
-The scheduled grand opening will be November 11, 2011.
+The museum complex encompasses approximately 100,000 square feet of gallery, library, meeting, and office space, a 250-seat indoor auditorium, areas for outdoor concerts and public events, as well as sculpture gardens and walking trails.

 Museum of Native American Artifacts

 The museum offers a walk through pre-historic time dating back more than 14,000 years ago.
 The display includes artifacts uncovered throughout North America.